 BMW Motorrad still produces Boxer-engine bikes although they are very modern in design using four-valve dohc heads and up-to-date chassis design.
 The same design ethos has seen the introduction of new four-cylinder K-series bikes; the incredible 1649cc straight-six-cylinder K 1600 GT/GTL; and today’s best four-cylinder superbike, the S 1000 RR.; not forgetting the huge range of parallel twins and single-cylinder machines in road and off-road format.

-Bennetts has over 85 years experience in generating BMW motorcycle insurance quotations.
-We tailor our quotes to your exact needs as well as to whichever one of the huge range of BMW motorcycles you own, or are buying, so that you only get the best possible BMW Motorcycle insurance quote.
-Whether this quote includes added protection of European cover, legal cover, effective monthly payments, or TPFT/fully comprehensive, we will work hard to net the right quote for you.
+Bennetts has over 85 years experience in generating motorcycle insurance quotations, including BMW.
+Whether your quote includes added protection of European cover, legal cover, effective monthly payments, or TPFT/fully comprehensive, we will work hard to get our best quote for you.

-We use the services of eight leading insurance underwriters and their wide-reaching range of insurance schemes and benefits.
-What this means to you as a BMW motorcycle owner is peace of mind in knowing we strive to provide the best service.
+We use the services of seven leading insurance underwriters and their wide-reaching range of insurance schemes and benefits.
+What this means to you as a BMW motorcycle owner is peace of mind in knowing we strive to provide our best service.